AI For No Hot Water Calls

 No hot water calls can justify immediate answering before replacement value, warranty review, and after hours demand are counted.

-Older tanks, repeated outages, tankless faults, and replacement questions should be captured because the commercial value can change quickly.
+Older tanks, repeated outages, tankless faults, warranty questions, and replacement requests should be captured because the commercial value can change quickly.

 After hours no hot water demand needs a prepared first answer that protects staff judgment while giving callers a credible next step.